ucsb-cs156/ucsb-cs156.github.io/topics/gradescope/gradescope_regrade_requests.md

 Instead you'll be referred back to Gradescope.

-## Why can't I just ask on Piazza?
+## Why can't I just ask on Slack/Piazza/Email?

 When you submit your concern through Gradescope, it will be presented to me in the context of each of the problems you are asking about, with an interface where I can consult the rubric, adjust your grade, etc.